 - Allergies.
 Food and environmental allergies in dogs often present themselves as skin problems.
 In this case, dandruff would usually be just one of many symptoms.

 - Lack of grooming.
 As your dog grows older, he or she may groom themselves less often.
 This is usually because joint stiffness makes it uncomfortable for your pup to clean themselves.
-If you’re noticing any signs of stiffness in your pup, why not try our YuMOVE Dog chews?
+If you’re noticing any signs of stiffness in your pup, why not try our YuMOVE Joint Supplements for Adult Dogs?
 They’re enriched with a scientifically proven formula that works to soothe joints.
 Plus, it comes with a NASC stamp of approval.

 What is walking dandruff in dogs?